neogic/improved-pngquant-mingw/README.md

 #pngquant

 This is a fork of [pngquant](http://pngquant.org), tweaked by [Neogic](http://www.neogic.com) so it should compile successfully on MinGW.

-UPDATE: compilation hasn't been tested since merging the latest 1.6.4 changes to ipngquant, and the binaries have not been updated.
+UPDATE: compilation hasn't been tested since merging the latest 1.6.4 changes to pngquant, and the binaries have not been updated since v1.4.3.1.
 This fork is intended to be a one-off HOW TO, rather than an actively maintained Windows fork, but get in touch if you're interested in actively maintaining.
+For the latest version of pngquant, please see the [original repo](https://github.com/pornel/improved-pngquant).

 pngquant converts 24/32-bit RGBA PNGs to 8-bit palette with *alpha channel preserved*.
 Such images are compatible with all modern browsers, and a special compatibility setting exists which helps transparency degrade well in Internet Explorer 6.